Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Introduction

 The BK no-go theorem applies to constant-depth quantum circuits in Pauli stabilizer codes with commuting checks.
 By contrast, our codes originate from non-Abelian topological order.
 The code space is the ground state space of the non-Abelian surface code for $D(G)$.
 Unlike the case of Pauli stabilizer codes, here, the stabilizer group is not necessarily Abelian.
 Previous work on non-abelian stabilizer groups has appeared in \cite{Ni:2014clx, Webster:2022kdn, Schotte:2020lnz}, for qubit stabilizers, as well as permutation group stabilizers in \cite{Pollatsek:2004kja}.
 Examples of stabilizers for $D(S_3)$ and $D(D_4)$ have appeared in \cite{Verresen:2021wdv, Huang:2025ump}.
 We will determine the stabilizer groups explicitly for $D(D_{4N})$.

 Concretely, the stabilizers are written in terms of vertex and plaquette terms of a non-Abelian quantum double, that, while still being geometrically local, do not all commute.
 The logical subspace is characterized by the inequivalent ground states of the quantum double Hamiltonian \cite{Kitaev:1997wr} with boundaries \cite{Beigi:2010htr}.
 Each ground state is specified by condensed anyons ending only on the boundaries and not in the bulk (in order to not generate an excitation).
-In this generalized setup, logicals are not restricted by the BK bound for Pauli stabilizers, and topologically-protected gates at all levels of the Clifford hierarchy (and beyond) can occur purely in 2D.
+In this generalized setup, logicals are not restricted by the BK bound for Pauli stabilizers, and topologically protected gates at all levels of the Clifford hierarchy (and beyond) can occur purely in 2D.
 We prove that one can realize a qubit logical gate at level $n$ of the Clifford hierarchy using the quantum double of the dihedral group of order $2^n$ on a physical Hilbert space of $n$ qubits on each edge of the lattice.

 {\bf Error Correction.} Quantum error correction (QEC) for non-Abelian surface codes is less well explored, with some advances using the just-in-time decoder \cite{Bombin:2018wjx, Brown:2020xxo, Scruby:2020pvw, Davydova:2025ylx,Huang:2025ump}.
-In particular, as discussed in \cite{Davydova:2025ylx}, the just-in-time decoder is key for non-Abelian quantum doubles, as in these settings, one cannot easily reconstruct the full history of flux-lines after a longer time-evolution.
+In particular, as discussed in \cite{Davydova:2025ylx}, the just-in-time decoder is key for non-Abelian quantum doubles, as in these settings, one cannot easily reconstruct the full history of flux-lines \prx{after many rounds of noisy measurements}.
 This is due to the fact that charge operators can be absorbed by flux operators and thus such errors cannot be corrected.
 From a categorical perspective, this means that some of the anyons of the non-Abelian quantum double have non-invertible fusion and can absorb some of the other anyons.
 The just-in-time decoder is built to correct errors as they occur, thus preempting the creation of such irreversible errors.
 The proposal in \cite{Davydova:2025ylx} addresses this in a way that should be applicable to our setting, and we hope to return to this in the future with more detailed numerical studies.
-To facilitate this, we discuss code-switching to surface code (SC) and doubled SC in Sec.~\ref{sec:CodeSwitch}.